top of page

 Breast Cancer Mastectomy, Breast Surgeries Massage Therapy

-Gentle massage therapy rehab to help decrease the effects of breast cancer treatment, breast reconstruction, breast reduction and explant surgeries.
-Decrease scar tissue, shoulder pain, tightness across the chest, back and neck.
+Gentle massage therapy rehab to help decrease the effects of breast cancer treatment, breast reconstruction, breast reduction, breast implant removal/explant and capsulectomy, top surgery and gender affirming surgeries.
+Decrease swelling, scar tissue, shoulder pain, tightness across the chest, back and neck.
 Decrease numbness, axillary web syndrome and swelling.

 Abdominal Adhesions Massage Therapy